sandipandrils/TD-DCC/README.md

 > **TIP:** Double-click any cell in a heatmap to open the per-pair time series inspector and confirm whether a correlation is persistent or transient.

+> **NOTE:** To calculate DCC of the entire trajectory, instead of the time-averaged one, put the total number of frames in the window.
+This will calculate a single time-averaged DCC plot with a matrix .txt file.

 ---

 ## Interface Overview